 - No kits are use

 - Anchors, guns, decorations, and other intricate details sculpted of metal

-- Meticulously sewn sails, keep shape and do not wrinkle
+- Meticulously sewn sails, keep the sails from wrinkle

 - The Sovereign of the Seas model ship is built on scale by the original plan, then drawn up and painted by actual photographs to ensure the best accuracy.